I was wrong about nutrition

 • Canola

-This is not an exhaustive list, but basically, everything but avocado, olive, coconut, and palm oil (these are fruit oils, not vegetable/seed oils).
+This is not an exhaustive list, but basically, everything but avocado, olive, coconut, and palm kernel oil (these oils have a higher monounsaturated and/or saturated fat content and therefore are more stable and better for you than polyunsaturated vegetable seed oils).

 The polyunsaturated fats in seed oils (poly meaning many bonds) are unstable and easily oxidize in the human body.
 When our cellular and mitochondrial membranes are made of these fats (instead of saturated or monounsaturated fat) they don’t function or make energy out of glucose properly.